How to Host a Backyard Barbecue

 Every event I host, I write a timeline for the cooking and execution of the dishes.

-How do I do this?
-I go through my menu and write down how long each dish takes to cook, INCLUDING anything that calls for brining, chilling, etc. I’ll make notes of anything that needs to for sure be made the day of vs. stuff that can be made in advance.
+Next, go through my menu and write down how long each dish takes to cook, INCLUDING anything that calls for brining, chilling, etc.

 Depending on when you’re hosting your gathering, you can do this a few days in advance.

-Get everything you could possibly need, including paper plates, cups and cutlery.
 We are big fans of these compostable HarvestPack plates, Repurpose clear cups and GreenWorks biodegradable cutlery, but obviously, you can use plastic or melamine reusable plates, cups and cutlery if that’s more your speed.

 Need beer, wine or spirits?
 Add that store to your list (if your state requires you to go to a specialty store), and purchase what you need in advance so you don’t have to run out the day-of.